Licensed Practical Nurse Access to the Bachelor of Science in Nursing

 Is there anything else?

 Once prerequisites have been met, you will be sent a letter acknowledging your “complete” status.
-Each spring complete applicants are invited to attend an information session.
+Each fall complete applicants are invited to attend an information session.
 You will write an application essay at that time.
 Individual interviews are arranged with program faculty.
 Additional forms will be enclosed with the invitations and should be completed and returned to the nursing department.The forms include:

 - a health assessment

 - an immunization record.
 Hepatitis B immunization will be provided upon entry into the program if you haven’t already been immunized

 If English is not your first language, you might be required to successfully complete UFV’s ESL Advanced Speaking/Listening and Writing course.

 When should I apply?

 You may apply at any time; however, to start your studies in January, your complete application should be received by August 15.
 Applications received after this deadline will be considered if space is still available.Follow this link to the Download Centre to find the application forms you will need.

 Follow this link to UFV’s online calendar www.ufv.ca/calendar.
 Read the section about our BSN program carefully.
 Click on the Download Centre on the right of this screen and you will find pdf copies of all the Bachelor of Science in Nursing program forms you will need.
 You should then fill out the application forms and submit them along with the required documents and the $45 application fee, to the O'Reg department at any UFV centre or through the internet at www.pas.bc.ca